Malcolm Brogdon: Indiana Pacers (2019–2022)

 On June 29, 2019, the Bucks extended a qualifying offer to Brogdon in order to make him a restricted free agent.
 On July 6, Brogdon signed with the Indiana Pacers via a sign-and-trade with the Milwaukee Bucks in exchange for future picks.
 He signed a contract with the Pacers for $85.0 million over four years (average of $21.25 million per year).

 New to starting at the point guard position, Brogdon studied tape of former NBA All-Star Isiah Thomas in the off-season.
 Brogdon had a double-double in each of his first four games in a Pacers uniform.
 After his first week with the Pacers, Brogdon led the NBA in assists and become the first NBA player in history to tally at least 20 points and 10 assists in both of his first two games with a new team.
 On October 26, 2019, Brogdon had 30 points (on 12-for-18 shooting) and 10 assists in a 110–99 loss to the Cleveland Cavaliers.
 On June 24, 2020, Brogdon announced that he tested positive for the COVID-19 virus.

 On January 2, 2021, Brogdon scored 33 points with seven assists in a 106–102 loss to the New York Knicks.
 Two days later, he put up 21 points, 11 assists, seven rebounds, three steals, and one block, alongside a game-winning layup, in a 118–116 overtime victory over the New Orleans Pelicans.
 On January 6, Brogdon scored a career-high 35 points, along with seven assists in a 114–107 victory over the Houston Rockets.
 On January 25, he surpassed his career high with 36 points in the Pacers' 129–114 victory over the Toronto Raptors.

+On October 18, 2021, Brogdon signed a two-year, $45 million extension through the 2024–25 season.
 In his third season with the Pacers, Brogdon was asked to be more of a leader on and off the court.
 He missed 41 games from December through April with Achilles pain.
 Even with the significant time he missed, Brogdon led the team in scoring for the second straight year, while being second in assists per game.